codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 Depending on the result of applying the quality gate rules, Codacy updates the color of the metrics on the [pull request or commit quality overview](../repositories/pull-requests.md#quality-overview) and reports the corresponding pull request status on your Git provider, if enabled.

 !!! note
-    [Integrate Codacy with your Git workflow](../getting-started/integrating-codacy-with-your-git-workflow.md) to report the pull request status to your Git provider and optionally block merging pull requests.
+    [Integrate Codacy with your Git workflow](../getting-started/integrating-codacy-with-your-git-workflow.md) to report the pull request status to your Git provider and optionally block merging pull requests that aren't up to standards.

 The following screenshot displays the default configuration values: